Skip to content

 Below is an example of my IngramSpark net compensation on 4 paperbacks with a 55% discount.
 The wholesale price from a 14.95 list price is $6.73.
 Then the printing costs and global distribution fees are deducted.
 It comes to $1.85 per book:

-I used IngramSpark for my nonfiction book, “How to Write a Children’s Fiction Book,” because they have one of the largest distribution networks.
+I used IngramSpark for my nonfiction book, “How to Write a Children’s Fiction Book,” because I wanted to distribute to as many outlets as possible.
+IngramSpark has one of the largest distribution networks.

-With Amazon’s KDP Expanded Distribution, your paperback is added to a catalog used by retailers (including Barnes & Noble, Book Depository, online retailers, and libraries), but it offers a flat 60% discount.
+With Amazon’s KDP Expanded Distribution, your paperback is added to a catalog used by retailers (including Barnes & Noble, Book Depository, online retailers, and libraries).
+The print book royalty is 40% with this option, minus printing fees.

 If you choose not to use KDP’s Expanded Distribution, the print book royalty is 60 percent, but the book is only sold through Amazon’s own network.

 I published my four picture books and a chapter book on Amazon KDP and chose Expanded Distribution.
 Three of the picture books and the chapter book were with a traditional publisher.
-Since they weren’t doing anything to market the books, I got my rights back, revised the books, and republished.
+Since the publisher wasn’t marketing the books, I got my rights back, revised the books, and republished.

 TIP: If you have an existing version of your book that you no longer want active, take it down before uploading the new version.

-Using an aggregator for distribution allows your book to be listed in places like Barnes and Noble, Walmart, Target, schools, libraries, and thousands of other venues.
+Using an aggregator for distribution or expanded distribution allows your book to be listed in places like Barnes & Noble, Walmart, Target, schools, libraries, and thousands of other venues.

 Other aggregators include Smashwords, Draft2Digital, Ebookit, PublishDrive, and StreetLib.